AdiJoost/BarTender/README.md

 ### Run the container with the environments variables
     docker-compose up d

+## Test the Application
+Go to http://localhost:6969/apidocs/ to access the Swagger docs and tryout the REST interface.

 ## Dump some example data
-This repo has some example data prepared to try out the REST Interface.
+### This repo has some example data prepared to try out the REST Interface.
 In order to load the data run the following command
     docker cp ./dump mongodb-container:/data/db/dump